Back to stories

 Location | Bay Area

-When Gabrielle Pinheiro was enrolled at Year Up Bay Area, she was always the first one in the door.
+When Gabrielle Pinheiro was enrolled at Year Up United in the Bay Area, she was always the first one in the door.
 Her father worked in the city, so she left the house with him at 6:30 a.m. and waited at Starbucks until her instructors arrived.
-Watching everyone come in filled her with gratitude for the family she had found at Year Up and resolve for the career path she was creating.
+Watching everyone come in filled her with gratitude for the family she had found at Year Up United and resolve for the career path she was creating.

-Gabrielle’s initiative, determination, and penchant for connection paid off: after an internship with DocuSign, a top electronic signature platform and a Year Up partner since 2013, she was hired full-time as a Software Developer Engineer in Testing.
+Gabrielle’s initiative, determination, and penchant for connection paid off: after an internship with DocuSign, a top electronic signature platform and a Year Up United partner since 2013, she was hired full-time as a Software Developer Engineer in Testing.
 After three years at the company, she’s made her mark in their quality assurance department, which she helped build from the ground up.

 “Throughout this journey, I’ve reminded myself that I’m here because I’m worth it.
 I’m the one who put myself here,” Gabrielle said.